 Highlights: Docile, Proud, Loyal.

 The Kishu Ken (sometimes referred to as the Kishu Inu) is one of the most ancient dog breeds to come out of Japan.
-According to Wag Walking, they’ve likely been bred in the country for several thousands of years.
+And according to Wag Walking, they’ve likely been bred in the country for several thousands of years.

-The name of the Japanese breed originates from the old Kishu region (now called the Wakayama prefecture).
-And like the other six native dog breeds of Japan, the Kishu was originally bred for hunting deer and boar with a “unique” method.
+The name of this Japanese breed originates from where they were bred: the old Kishu region (now called Wakayama prefecture).
+And unlike the other six native dogs, the Kishu was bred for hunting deer and boar using their “trademark method.”

 Instead of barking to intimidate prey, they carefully and cautiously stalk them in their hunt.
-For this method to work effectively, they needed to be light on their feet and alert at all times.
-They’re truly the “silent hunter” of Japan.
+For this method to work effectively, they needed to be light on their feet and vigilant at all times.
+As such, they’re called the “silent hunters” of Japan.

-The Kishu Ken physically resembles the Hokkaido the most, but temperament is often said to be more like the Shiba Inu.
-However, it depends on the individual dog.
+Upon first glance, the Kishu Ken physically resembles the Hokkaido Inu.
+In fact, they’re roughly the same size!
+However, temperament is often described to be more like the Shiba Inu.
+Still, it’ll depend on the individual dog.